-In Hall Basin, between the Petermann fjord-mouth sill and the S2 high (Fig. 2), the seafloor deepens to 500-620 m and includes several small basins (1 to >10 km2), sometimes interconnected and expressed as flat areas of seafloor interrupted by rugged seafloor highs.
-The highs are acoustically-impenetrable (Facies I), are variously ice sculpted (Jakobsson et al., 2018) and are easily interpreted as bedrock.
+In Nares Strait in the Hall Basin area, between the Petermann fjord-mouth sill and the S2 high (Fig. 2), the seafloor deepens to 500-620 m and includes several small basins (1 to >10 km2), sometimes interconnected and expressed as flat areas of seafloor interrupted by rugged seafloor highs.
+The highs comprise Facies I, are variously ice sculpted (Jakobsson et al., 2018) and are easily interpreted as bedrock.
 In the basins, the unlithified sediment package consists of stratified basin fill with GFDs (Facies IV) up to 45 m thick.
-Between basins, bedrock is mantled by 10-15 m of acoustically-stratified, conformable units (Facies III).
-Together these units are interpreted to be the product of rainout of glaciomarine and hemipelagic material that forms conformable layers over bedrock where slopes are relatively gentle, but is focused in to basins by redeposition from nearby slopes (gradients up to 20°).
-The largest flow deposits (GFDs) are apparent as thick (>10 m) acoustically-transparent bodies (Fig. 6) and indicate that redeposition from the basin sides is an important process locally.
-They are correlated with the flattest basin floors with sharp, well-defined basin edges showing that sediment has run in to the basin and then been dammed by a bedrock high (Fig. 6a).
-On the most prominent bedrock highs (S2-S4; Fig. 2), unlithified sediments have an acoustically-homogenous character and variable thickness (Facies II) that is usually <8 m thick (Fig. 6b).
-However, in deeper areas (> 350 m water depth) the rugged bedrock surface is mantled with 7-15 m of conformable, acoustically-stratified sediment (Facies III; Fig. 6).
+Between basins, bedrock is mantled by 10-15 m of Facies III.
+Together these units are interpreted to be the product of rainout of glacimarine and hemipelagic material that forms conformable layers over bedrock where slopes are relatively gentle, but is focused in to basins by redeposition from nearby slopes (gradients up to 20°).
+The largest flow deposits (GFDs) are apparent as thick (>10 m) acoustically-transparent bodies (Fig. 8) and indicate that redeposition from the basin sides is an important process locally.
+They are correlated with the flattest basin floors with sharp, well-defined basin edges showing that sediment has run in to the basin and then been dammed by a bedrock high (Fig. 8a).
+On the most prominent bedrock highs (S2-S4; Fig. 2), unlithified sediments consist of Facies II and are usually <8 m thick (Fig. 8b).
+However, in deeper areas (> 350 m water depth) the rugged bedrock surface is mantled with 7-15 m of Facies III (Fig. 8).
 We interpret this pattern to reflect a dominance of rainout processes that uniformly draped bedrock/till with up to 15 m of layered sediments unless: (i) material was redeposited down-slope and into basins, or (ii) strong currents in Nares Strait (e.g., Mudie et al., 2006; Münchow et al., 2006) prevented the deposition of fine-grained material on the highest seafloor areas.
 Iceberg ploughing also probably helped to homogenize sediment layers deposited on the highs (cf. iceberg ploughmarks on S2 in Jakobsson et al., 2018).

-In the >500 m deep and relatively flat Kennedy and Robeson channels, unconsolidated sediment comprises a two-layer stratigraphy with a conformable geometry (Facies III).
+In the >500 m deep and relatively flat Kennedy and Robeson channels (Figs. 1, 2), unconsolidated sediment comprises a two-layer conformable stratigraphy of Facies III.
 The upper unit is acoustically-stratified and is typically 5-10 m thick.
-The lower unit, which is separated from the upper unit by a high-amplitude reflection (R1 in Fig. 3), is also 5-10 m thick and conformable but can be either acoustically homogenous or acoustically stratified (e.g., Facies III on Fig. 4).
+The lower unit, which is separated from the upper unit by a high-amplitude reflection (R1 in Fig. 3), is also 5-10 m thick and conformable but can be either acoustically homogenous or acoustically stratified (e.g., Facies III on Fig. 5).
 Where the bottom unit is homogenous on SBP profiles it has a stratified character on AG lines (cf. Fig. 3).
 We interpret this as reflection of the SBP acoustic signal at R1 and, therefore, poor penetration of acoustic energy in to the bottom unit.
 MSGL in Kennedy Channel are formed in Facies II interpreted as a subglacial till.
 A similar interpretation is made for MSGL in Robeson Channel where the MSGL are also formed in Facies II but underlie 5-10 m of Facies III as described above.

-4.4 Grounding-zone wedges (GZWs)
+4.3 Large subglacial landforms: grounding-zone wedges (GZWs)